wazuh/wazuh-documentation/source/user-manual/policy-monitoring/openscap/oscap-examples.rst

 **Step 2: Configure manager**

-We want to execute the RedHat secutiy policy only on Red Hat 7 servers.
+We want to execute the RedHat security policy only on Red Hat 7 servers.

 Manager ``shared/agent.conf``: